 When business people believe, they can do amazing things.
 We give our clients the confidence to do so.
 We want them to fly.

 Business & Commercial Lawyers Brisbane

-We are business law specialists focused on the smaller end of town – Queensland based SME, private and family companies only.
-We help business people start, grow and exit businesses and resolve business disputes.
-Kafrouni Lawyers is obviously not for publicly listed companies or companies where our relationship will not be with the founders or majority shareholders, personally.
+We are business law specialists focused on helping established Queensland based SME, private and family companies.
+We help companies grow.
+Kafrouni Lawyers is obviously not for publicly listed companies.
 We also won’t get along with companies that don’t play fair in business or with the people they deal with.

 You’ll love Kafrouni Lawyers if: